George Halas Jr.: Personal life

 Mugs married to Therese in 1963 and had two children, Christine and Stephen.
 Therese divorced Mugs in 1975 and was awarded custody of their children, the family home, $50,000, and four season tickets to Chicago Bears games.
-Mugs married his second wife, Patricia, in 1978 with whom he lived with until his death in 1979.
+In 1978, Mugs married his second wife, Patricia, with whom he lived until his death in 1979.
 They resided at Water Tower Place.
 Mugs also served on the board of directors for the Park National Bank, Chicago Association of Retarded Children, United Cerebral Palsy, and was a trustee of the Pop Warner Football League.

 Death and legacy

 Mugs died on the early morning of December 16, 1979, the last day of the 1979 regular season from a sudden heart attack.
 He was interred at All Saints Cemetery in Des Plaines, Illinois.

 Charles Bidwill Jr., then the co-owner of the St. Louis Cardinals, reported Mugs was well-respected among the other owners in the NFL.
 Jim Finks, the Bears' general manager, considered Mugs to be one of the smartest owners in the league.
 Chicago Tribune writer Don Pierson credits Mugs for developing the NFL's parity-plan scheduling formula, which saw rotating intra-division play based on team's finish from the prior season.

 George Sr. intended for Mugs to inherit the team upon his death.
-Bears' executive Jerry Vainisi and NFL Hall of Famer Dan Hampton both reported that George Sr. never wanted the McCaskeys to control the team.
-Charles Brizzolara, a Chicago businessmen and Bears board member, claimed that Mugs intended for Stephen to succeed him as Bears president to keep franchise within the Halas family.
 Upon George Sr.'s death in 1983, Mugs' older sister, Virginia Halas McCaskey, inherited the team.
+Both Vainisi and NFL Hall of Famer Dan Hampton reported that George Sr. had never wanted the McCaskeys to control the team.
+Charles Brizzolara, a Chicago businessman and Bears board member, claimed that Mugs intended for Stephen to succeed him as Bears president to keep franchise within the Halas family.

 A legal battle subsequently brewed between Mugs' heirs and the Halas-McCaskey family over their inheritance, life insurance payout, and ownership stake.
 In August 1987, Virginia followed the will and testament of George Sr. to restructure the franchise's ownership to mitigate the impact of his estate tax and lower income taxes on skybox rental income at Soldier Field.
 The ensuing reorganization resulted in Mugs' heirs having their 30.5% stake in the franchise converted and reclassified to 19.67%, while also losing their seat on the Bears' board.
 Christine and Stephen unsuccessfully sued Virginia to block the reorganization, alleging she intentionally damaged the value of their stocks through the reorganization and to recover $2.5 million in damages.
 A Cook County judge determined that Virginia did not damage Christine and Stephen's stocks, but reprimanded her for not disclosing plans of the reorganization to them sooner.